psychemedia/island-storynotes/odo.md

 the frightful devastations which attended its progress, is given by Ordericus in the fifth chapter of his fourth book (see p.
-21 ot the present vol.), which for its clear and vivid details, the boldness of the Anglo-Norman monk's strictures on William's cruelties, and the stjle'of composition, is, perhaps, the best specimen of his historical powers this work affords.
+21 ot the present vol.), which for its clear and vivid details, the boldness of the Anglo-Norman monk's strictures on William's cruelties, and the style of composition, is, perhaps, the best specimen of his historical powers this work affords.

 ^ In this passage the king inverts the order of events.